Luiz-AVcruz/Luiz-AVcruz/README.md

   <img height="180em" width="400em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Luiz-AVcruz&layout=compact&langs_count=7&theme=cobalt"/>
 </div>

 Here on my profile, there are only my course projects and other similar projects.
-Any useful/relevant project, whether it's mine alone or in a team, will be in my pinned organization/projects below.
+Any useful/relevant project, whether it's mine alone or in a team, will be in my pinned organization below.